ElectronicStructureLibrary/esl-bundle/README.rst

 ------------

 To work properly, the ``ESL Bundle`` requires Python 3.x but still works with Python 2.7 for now.
-Fortran and C compilers are also required, as most modules are written in one or both of these programming languages.
+Fortran, C and C++ compilers are also required, as most modules are written in one or more of these programming languages.
 Some modules also provide bindings for other languages.
 Depending on the modules you wish to build, some additional packages might be required.
 These are packages that are found in most Linux distributions and/or commonly available in HPC facilities, and therefore it was not deemed necessary to include them in the ``ESL